bruno-lang/bruno-lang.github.io/learn/index.md

 ### Branches and Cases
-There is a single control flow construct directly embedded in a function declaration.
+There is a single control flow construct directly embedded in a function declaration syntax.
 This implies that the construct cannot be nested.
 Extension functions and the `where` clause are used to avoid nesting, as shown soon.

 		fn min :: Int a -> Int b -> Int